pharo-contributions/OSSubprocess/README.md

 Halt halt.
 process runAndWait.
 process isSuccess
-	ifTrue: [ Transcript show: 'Command exited correctly with output: ', process stdoutStream upToEnd. ]
+	ifTrue: [ Transcript show: 'Command exited correctly with output: ', process stdoutStream upToEndOfFile. ]
 	ifFalse: [
 		"OSSUnixProcessExitStatus has a nice #printOn: "
 		Transcript show: 'Command exit with error status: ', process exitStatusInterpreter printString; cr.
-		Transcript show: 'Stderr contents: ', process stderrStream upToEnd.
+		Transcript show: 'Stderr contents: ', process stderrStream upToEndOfFile.
 	].
 process closeAndCleanStreams.
 ```

 There are many things to explain in this example.
-First of all, we are not using the API `#runAndWaitOnExitDo:` and so certain things must be done manually (like retrieving the contents of the streams via `#upToEnd` and closing and cleaning streams with `#closeAndCleanStreams`).
+First of all, we are not using the API `#runAndWaitOnExitDo:` and so certain things must be done manually (like retrieving the contents of the streams via `#upToEndOfFile` and closing and cleaning streams with `#closeAndCleanStreams`).
 Now you get a better idea of what `#runAndWaitOnExitDo:` does automatically for you.
 The reason we are not using `#runAndWaitOnExitDo:` and instead the low level API, is to have a `Halt halt` while running the process so that you can confirm yourself the existence of the files used for the streams, as explained next.

 With the methods `#redirectStdinTo:`, `#redirectStdoutTo:` and `#redirectStdoutTo:` the user is able to set a custom stream for each standard stream.
 The received stream could be either a `StandardFileStream` (as is the result of `StandardFileStream forceNewFileNamed: '/tmp/customStderr.txt'`) or a `OSSPipe` (as is the result of `OSSVMProcess vmProcess systemAccessor makeNonBlockingPipe`).